‘Big Brother 22’ Week 2 Speculation: Who’s Being Evicted Tonight Based On Live Feeds

 - Kevin Campbell – David

-Bayleigh and Da’Vonne have struggled the most this week on who to send home as they have been lying somewhere in the middle of the house, not sure which side to align to.
-The women have formed relationships with both Nicole and David and are having a harder time trying to decide what the right move is.
+Bayleigh and Da’Vonne have struggled the most this week on who to send home as they have been lying somewhere in the middle of the house and unsure of which side to align to.
+The women have formed relationships with both Nicole and David and are having a harder time trying to decide the right move.
 If Janelle and Kaysar can convince them to keep Nicole A., they would only need one more roommate to switch in order to bring the vote to a tie.

 Janelle and Kaysar have been campaigning hard for Nicole A., despite her being given false information which suggests the exact opposite.
-The BB21 player is convinced they’ve been lying to her all week and she has been talking behind their backs threatening to blow up their games during her plea speech later tonight.
-She has been fed misinformation from Kevin and other roomates and is oblivious that they are her only true allies right now.
+The BB21 player is convinced they’ve been lying to her all week, and she has been talking behind their backs threatening to blow up their games during her plea speech later tonight.
+She has been fed misinformation from Kevin and other roommates and is oblivious of how they are her only true allies right now.